 Everybody knows that when it comes to renting a car, there is much more to it than just picking the perfect car type, the best price or your favorite car hire agency.
-The fact is that beside the price of the actual rental there is, or can be, a list of additional services or charges that may well not be included in the initial price.
-It does not matter whether you chose your car hire directly at the agency or you book it online through a broker company, such as Vehicle-Rent.
+The fact is that besides the price of the actual rental there is, or can be, a list of additional services or charges that may well not be included in the initial price.
+It does not matter whether you chose your car hire directly at the agency or you booked it online through a broker company, such as Vehicle Rent.

 If you're not careful and you don't read the Terms and Conditions of your rent a car company, you could be stung by some extra charges.
 One of the policies that you surely must understand is the Fuel Policy.
 To better understand why fuel policy is so important, we sat down with our Data Analytics Manager Anze Gasperlin who gave us a lot of useful information on the issue.